learn-co-curriculum/curriculum-team/saved-replies/fixed-bug.md

 Thank you for spotting this issue and providing feedback.

-We have updated the materials and believe your issue to have been resolved.
+We have updated the GitHub repo and believe your issue to have been resolved.
-Note, however, that if you are working in Canvas the changes may not show up right away.
+Note, however, that if you are working in Canvas the changes may not show up there.

 We apologize for any frustration you might have encountered during this process but thank you for helping us ensure that those who follow in your path will not